HUNTSVILLE SKATING CLUB

 5. Be on time for all your sessions.
 Please let your coach know if you are going to be late or absent.

 6. Coaches are not to be disturbed during lessons or when in their change room.

 7. All HSC Skaters must have a head coach if they are taking private lessons, from the Junior Level upwards.
 The head coach must be a Huntsville Skating Club Coach.
-Out of club coaches are not permitted to coach on HSC ice time.
+Out of club coaches are permitted on our Sunday & Wednesday sessions only.
 The head coach needs to approve any other coaches giving lessons to HSC Skaters for on ice sessions on HSC ice and skaters should get their permission for other skating associated lessons.
 All coaches (club and associate coaches) need to be sanctioned by Skate Canada.